 To obtain a Primary Medical Certificate obtain an application form from your Local Health Office.
 You must complete the application form and return it to the Senior Medical Officer of the Local Health Office.
 The Senior Medical Officer then appoints a HSE doctor to visit your home and carry out an assessment of the level of your disability.
 If you satisfy the requirements, you are then granted a Primary Medical Certificate by the Health Service Executive (HSE).

-Applications to have lost/misplaced cards replaced should be made in writing directly to either the Disabled Drivers Association or the Irish Wheeelchair Association (whichever organisation issued the card).
+Applications to have lost/misplaced cards replaced should be made directly to either the Disabled Drivers Association or the Irish Wheeelchair Association (whichever organisation issued the card).

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.